Different Types of Restaurants: 14 Common Restaurant Categories

 This restaurant category originated in Paris.
 It’s similar to a cafe, but with more emphasis on breakfast and lunch dishes than on specialty coffees.
 A type of limited service restaurant, guests at a bistro usually order and pay at the counter, then seat themselves at a table where a server brings them their food.

-Bistro menus generally feature dishes at higher price points than what you’d be serving up at a fast food restaurant – think artisan grilled cheese sandwiches, and daily soup and salad specials.
+Bistro menus generally feature dishes at higher price points than what you’d be serving up at a fast food dining restaurant – think artisan grilled cheese sandwiches, and daily soup and salad specials.

 One of the newest types of restaurants, contemporary casual restaurants are characterized by their modern flair, an energetic vibe, and innovative dishes and drinks.
 Prices typically fall between fine and casual dining.

 Contemporary casual restaurants often feature hot food trends like craft beer (or even kombucha) on tap.
 They also tend to use local ingredients and sustainable takeout packaging.
-If you love creating menu items that combine a fusion of different cuisines, this could be a great option for you.
+If you love creating menu items that combine a fusion of different cuisines, this could be a great business option for you.

 These restaurants are all about comfort and ease.
 Family style restaurants offer a casual atmosphere and an affordable selection of dishes with lots of favorites for the kids like chicken fingers, pizza, and ice cream (plus adult beverages for Mom and Dad).

 Checkered tablecloths, retro booths, and a jukebox tucked in the corner of the room – who doesn’t love a diner?
-These types of restaurants boast irresistible delights like milkshakes paired with cheeseburgers and French fries.
+These kinds of restaurants boast irresistible delights like milkshakes paired with cheeseburgers and French fries.

 Many diners offer 24-hour service, so consider how you might tackle this logistical aspect of your operation.
 Reliable staff and a well-thought-out scheduling system will be key to your success as the proud new owner of your neighborhood’s favorite diner.

-One of the most beloved types of restaurants, pubs can be found throughout nearly every North American city and town.
+One of the most beloved kinds of restaurants, pubs can be found throughout nearly every North American city and town.
 Breweries have also become increasingly popular in recent years due to a growing affinity for craft beer.

 Pubs and breweries often serve up comforting, hearty fare that pairs well with beer.
 For instance, burgers, sandwiches, and pizzas often dominate the entree section of pub menus.
 Price points tend to be higher than at diners, but budget-friendly enough that guests won’t skip ordering a beer.